Understanding React Hooks: JavaScript Fundamentals

 made using shallow comparison.

-, but it memoizes the return value
+useMemoThe useMemo hook is similar to useCallback, but it memoizes the return value

 of the function passed as the first argument to the hook.

-import React from "react";export function List({ count }: { count: number }) {const items = React.useMemo(() => new Array(count).fill(0).map((_, i) => i * i),[count]);return (<>{items.map((value) => (<div key={value}>{value}</div>))}</>);}
+typescriptimport React from "react";export function List({ count }: { count: number }) {const items = React.useMemo(() => new Array(count).fill(0).map((_, i) => i * i),[count]);return (<>{items.map((value) => (<div key={value}>{value}</div>))}</>);}

-array is computed and memoized every time the
+In this example, the items array is computed and memoized every time the

-prop changes.
-But it is not recomputed if the count
+count prop changes.
+But it is not recomputed if the count prop is the same

 as the previous one (shallow comparison).
 The return value is memoized.

-hook, I want to talk a bit about
+ClosuresBefore abording the case of useEffect hook, I want to talk a bit about

 closures.